Wilmington Ten: Background

 In the 1960s and 1970s, black residents of Wilmington, North Carolina were dissatisfied with the lack of progress in implementing integration and other civil rights reforms achieved by the American Civil Rights Movement through congressional passage of civil rights legislation in 1964 and 1965.
 Many struggled with poverty and lack of opportunity.
 Despair at the 1968 assassination of Martin Luther King Jr. increased racial tensions, with a rise in violence, including the arson of several white-owned businesses.

 Tension increased further after the 1969 racial integration of Wilmington high schools.
 The city chose to close the black Williston Industrial High School, a source of community pride.
 It laid off black teachers, principals, and coaches, transferring students among white-majority schools.
 Several clashes between white and black students resulted in a number of arrests and expulsions.

 On Martin Luther King Jr.’s birthday, January 15, 1971, a delegation of Black students at John T. Hoggard High School requested a memorial.
 The principal refused, and students began a boycott at Hoggard as well as New Hanover High School in response.
 On January 27, students asked Rev. Eugene Templeton from Gregory Congregational Church to use the space for meetings.
 As tensions escalated, the church became a safe haven and a gathering place.

 In February, the United Church of Christ sent then-23-year-old Benjamin Chavis, from their Commission for Racial Justice, to Wilmington to try to calm the situation and work with the students.
 Chavis, who had once worked as an assistant to King, preached non-violence and met with students regularly at Gregory Congregational Church to discuss black history, as well as to organize the boycott.

 In response to tensions, members of a Ku Klux Klan chapter and other white supremacist groups began patrolling the streets.
 They hung an effigy of the white superintendent of the schools and cut his phone lines.
 Street violence broke out between them and black men.

 Violence continued to escalate, as a crowd of white vigilantes shot Rev. David Vaughn with buckshot outside Gregory Church on February 3, 1971.
 As the white vigilantes stepped up their attacks, an armed cadre joined the students.
 Firebombings occurred across the city, with 20 buildings going up in flames between February 5 and the end of the month.

 Arson at Mike's Grocery and trial

 On February 6, 1971, Mike's Grocery, a white-owned business, was firebombed.
 Firefighters responding to the fire said they were shot at by snipers from the roof of the nearby Gregory Congregational Church.
+Responding police officers returned fire and killed a black teenager named Steven Corbett, who was allegedly holding a gun.
 Chavis and several students had been meeting at the church, which also held other people.
 The neighborhood erupted in rioting that lasted through the next day, in which two people died.